Study Tools

 Women at Point Zero is a novel by Egyptian author Nawal El Saadawi, first published in 1975.
 The novel is a fictionalized account of the life of a woman named Firdaus, who is awaiting execution in a Cairo prison.
 Through a series of conversations with a psychiatrist, Firdaus recounts her life story, which is marked by poverty, abuse, and exploitation.
 Women at Point Zero is a powerful exploration of the intersection of gender, class, and power, and it is widely regarded as a seminal work of feminist literature.

-Explore a plot summary, an analysis of Nawal El Sadaawi, and important quotes.
+Read the full book summary, an in-depth character analysis of Nawal El Sadaawi, and explanations of important quotes from Women at Point Zero.

 Upgrade to PLUS and get instant access to all the study tools